Data Centers in Wolfsburg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Wolfsburg as of September 2025.
-Secure, private connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established through network extensions to the primary interconnection hub in Frankfurt.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Wolfsburg, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through network extensions to the primary interconnection hub in Frankfurt.
+Private network interconnects can be established for dedicated, secure access.

 Power Analysis